-By Gaurav Bhatnagar, VP strategic feasibility, site and patient access.
+Gaurav Bhatnagar, VP strategic feasibility, site and patient access, talks data-driven solutions and how they help us focus on patients.

 Today’s drug development industry is an increasingly crowded landscape, with organizations often vying for the same patients for enrollment in trials.
 This reality presents challenges, including successfully recruiting a greater number of patients for trials and reducing any unnecessary cost in doing so.
 To combat these challenges, PPD is committed to developing solutions focused on the patient and supported by data and experience.
 By keeping patient centricity top-of-mind as we implement data-driven solutions, we can bend the cost and time curve while doing something meaningful for patients.
 Patient centricity is building a study that is relentlessly anchored to the patient and their needs, from design through delivery.